cmdnguyen/ECommerce-Database/README.md

 ## Description

 This is a database for an e-commerce site using Express and Sequelize.
-This is used to keep track of inventory
+This is used to manage inventory by creating, updating and deleting from the database.
+It's the back-end way to keep track of items and organizing it by products, tags and categories.

+Once I was able to understand to use the Models and importing them to my routes, I applied the concept and worked on the routes.
+The PUT routes for each were difficult, but I was able to understand how it works and applied it to my code.

 ## Table of Contents